-Hot Springs National Park is a free national park that is focused on a unique time and place in American history and culture.
+Hot Springs National Park is free to the public and is focused on a unique time and place in American history and culture.

-If you are looking for grand vistas this is not that.
+If you are looking for grand vistas this may not the place for you.
 However, if you are looking to understand a bit of interesting history, natural curiosities, and fascinating geologic phenomenon then you are in the right place.

 About Hot Springs National Park

 As mentioned, this is a small park that is right in the downtown heart of the small city of Hot Springs.
-As you drive down the busy tourist section of town you will have the national park on one side with the shops and restaurants of the town on the other.
+As you drive down Central Avenue, the busy tourist section of town, you will have the national park on one side with the shops and restaurants of the town on the other.

-It is known for its 47 thermal springs and the old bathhouses all in a row.
+Hot Springs National Park is known for its thermal springs and the historic bathhouses all in a row.

 There are also about 26 miles of hiking trails through the beautiful Ouachita Mountains, some nice scenic drives, picnic areas, campsites at Gulpha Gorge Recreation Area & Campground, and much more.